Alfresco/docs-alfresco/media-management/1.2/config/index.md

     For more information about the content services framework, see [Content services node architecture]({% link media-management/1.2/index.md %}).

-4. Start your Alfresco Content Services server to apply the changes.
+4. Start your Content Services server to apply the changes.

 ## Configuring an Amazon S3 shared content workspace